jimbaker/socket-reboot/README.md

 The socket, select, and ssl modules provide the core, low-level networking semantics for Python.
-However, implementing these modules in their entirety is difficult for Jython given differences between the APIs and the underlying Java platform.
+However, implementing these modules in their entirety is difficult for Jython given some differences between these APIs and the underlying Java platform.
 This is especially true with respect to supporting IO completions on nonblocking sockets (using either select or poll) **and** SSL handshaking.

-This spike demonstrates that for Jython 2.7 we can use Netty 4 to implement these core semantics, with minor exceptions.
-In particular, this spikes looks at the implications of implementing the select function, which is both minimally documented and tested in Python.
+This spike demonstrates that for Jython 2.7 we can use Netty 4 to readily implement these core semantics, with minor exceptions.
+In particular, this spike mostly looks at the implications of implementing the select function, which is both minimally documented and tested in Python.
 The other element addressed is the management of Netty's thread pool, especially with respect to cleaning up a `PySystemState`.

+FIXME there are some other things we look at architecturally; also significant carryover of other functionality from previous work.

-Mapping Netty semantics to Python IO completions
+Mapping Python socket semantics to Java
 ================================================

-Common usage of blocking sockets in Python is quite similar to what Java readily supports with blocking sockets, and Jython has long supported such layering.
+Common usage of blocking sockets in Python is quite similar to what Java readily supports with blocking sockets; consequently Jython has for some time supported such sockets.
 The difficulty arises with respect to nonblocking sockets as used with the select module:

 * Java's `Selectable` sockets (`SocketChannel`, `ServerSocketChannel`) have a different API than blocking sockets (`Socket`,